 - The covers can be spot cleaned with cool water and a mild detergent.

 - Sheepskin car seat covers and auto accessories can also be machine washed.
 Use a non-enzyme

 liquid detergent or Eucalan Woolwash.

-Machine wash on gentle cycle with lukewarm water, no more than 2 to 3 minutes.
+Machine wash on a gentle cycle with lukewarm water for no more than 2 to 3 minutes.
 Rinse

 to remove excess water.